SAP-samples/cap-local-development-workshop/exercises/02/README.md

   && mv db/data/ db/classics/
 ```

-At this point, the log output from the restarted CAP server doesn't show any "init from ..." lines, as no initial data was found ... in the expected / default location(s).
+At this point, the log output from the restarted CAP server doesn't show any "init from ..." lines, because no initial data was found ... in the expected / default location(s).

 But we can tell the CAP server about this "classics" initial data collection and assign a name to it, in the form of a [profile].